 Aged Care - COVID-19

-Operators of Residential Aged Care Facilities (RACF) need to implement a number of changes to the way that employees and contractors at their facilities work.
+Operators RACF need to implement a number of changes to the way that employees and contractors at their facilities work.

 The following video can be used as an additional resource for staff training: COVID-19 Personal Protective Equipment (PPE) Education and Training for Residential Aged Care Facilities.